Introduction: How to Confidently Buy a Used Car in 2025

 Buying a used car can be an exciting yet daunting process, especially for first-time buyers.
 With a wide range of options and considerations, making the right choice requires careful planning and research.
+In 2025, where over 40 million used cars are sold annually in the U.S. alone (source: Statista), navigating this process is even more critical.
 This guide will walk you through the key steps to ensure a smooth and confident purchase, helping you find the best used car for your needs and budget.

 1. Set Your Budget